taichimaeda/spectec/spectec/test-lean4/TEST.md

   Instr : Type
 but is expected to have type
   Expr : Type
-./././SpecTec.lean: error: type mismatch
+SpecTec.lean: error: type mismatch
   (t_1, t_2)
 has type
   Valtype × Valtype : Type
 but is expected to have type
   Functype : Type
-./././SpecTec.lean: error: application type mismatch (expr, t_2) argument t_2
+SpecTec.lean: error: application type mismatch
+  (expr, t_2)
+argument
+  t_2